shakex/door-state-detection/README.md

-# Door-State-Detection
+# Door State Detection

-a simple application of different feature descriptors (SIFT, SURF, ORB, FAST, HOG, etc.) to detect the state of doors
+A software automatically detects the state of a door (if it is opened or closed) given a surveillance video as input.
+The algorithm goes through the following steps: Extract frames from video sequences; Feature extraction and description using several feature descriptors such as SIFT, SURF, ORB, FAST, etc.; Feature match and pattern detection; State judgement.